Sony RX10 IV vs HX99

 It is notable that the RX10 IV has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the RX10 IV and the HX99 are recent models that feature in their makers' current product line-up.
+Both the RX10 IV and the HX99 are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the HX99 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony RX10 IV or the Sony HX99 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Cyber-shot DSC-RX10 IV: